sskagemo/my-marimos/README.md

 3. Push to main branch
 4. Go to repository **Settings > Pages** and change the "Source" dropdown to "GitHub Actions"
-5. GitHub Actions will automatically build and deploy to Pages
+5. GitHub Actions will automatically build and deploy to Pages (Note: This didn't happen in my case, I had to go into the Actions page and approve the workflow first ... and it still hasn't happened actually ...)